kleinesfilmroellchen/spcasm/doc/src/troubleshooting.md

 ## BRR encoding is slow!

 The BRR encoder benefits massively from Rust optimizations.
-An expected encode speed on modern hardware is only ~700KB/s unoptimized, but up to 50MB/s optimized.
+An expected encode speed on modern hardware is only ~70KB/s unoptimized, but up to 1.3MB/s optimized.
 Run any BRR-related commands (benchmarks, tests, assembly that invokes the encoder a lot) under an optimized spcasm build.
-It is usually enough to compile spcasm in release mode by passing `--release` to any cargo command (build, run, test, ...)
+It is usually enough to compile spcasm in release mode by passing `--profile=spcasm-release` to any cargo command (build, run, test, ...)